Betty Grable: Decline and last films: 1950–1955

 Grable had been placed in the "Top Ten Money Making Stars Poll" every year, beginning in 1942.
 She ranked at the top of the poll in 1943, and ranked second in 1947 and 1948.
 In 1949, although she still placed in the top 10, she slipped from second to seventh place in popularity.
 Fox became concerned that Grable might be becoming regarded as passé.
 Darryl F. Zanuck had the film Wabash Avenue (1950) tailored to fit Grable's talents.
 The film's plot closely followed the story of Grable's earlier hit Coney Island (1943).
 Despite the similarities, it had new songs written and dances choreographed to modernize the film.
 Wabash Avenue was released in May 1950, and was a box-office hit.
 My Blue Heaven, released in December 1950, re-teamed her with Dan Dailey, and was equally successful financially.
 In 1950, Grable had regained her status as the most-popular female at the box office; she ranked fourth overall, behind John Wayne, Bob Hope, and Bing Crosby.

 Although, by the early 1950s, Grable was searching for originality in the scripts offered to her, she had no luck in finding the movies she wanted to do.
 She reluctantly agreed to make Call Me Mister (1951) with Dan Dailey, a loose musical remake of A Yank in the R.A.F..
 The film was moderately successful and quickly was followed by Meet Me After the Show (1951), co-starring Macdonald Carey, Rory Calhoun, and Eddie Albert.
 It received favorable reviews from most critics and was a box-office success.

-In 1952, Grable began renegotiating her contract with Fox.
+In 1952, Grable began re-negotiating her contract with Fox.
 She requested a higher salary and the option to make only those films she wanted to do.
 The studio refused, and she went on strike, which led to her being replaced by Marilyn Monroe in the movie adaptation of Gentlemen Prefer Blondes (1953) and by June Haver in the musical comedy The Girl Next Door (also 1953).

 After a year off from filming, Grable reluctantly reconciled with Fox and agreed to star in a musical remake of The Farmer Takes a Wife (1953).
 The film was an attempt by Fox to recapture Grable's reputation as the studio's biggest star, and although she was paired with Dale Robertson, the film was a critical and box-office flop.